russellmatt66/imhd-CUDA/examples/README.md

 inverse_map/
 - Python file to map from the linear index of the data arrays, l, to the tensor indices (i, j, k).

+data_output/
+- Proof of concept codes related to writing GPU data to storage
+- `gds/` is not in here because of historical reasons

 # Current Tasks